-It seems like everyone is hopping on the gluten-free bandwagon these days — but for a lot of people, it really matters.
-Gluten, part of grain, has been known to inflame our guts and stirs the pot for a whole bunch of other health problems.
+It seems like everyone is hopping on the gluten-free bandwagon these days — but for a lot of people, it's more than a trend.
+Gluten, part of grain, has been known to inflame the guts and stir the pot for a whole bunch of other digestive issues.

 But saying goodbye to gluten doesn’t mean giving up taste, so say hello to gluten-free CLE!
 Sure, there are restaurants with one or two menu items, but these Cleveland favorites won’t make you play I-Spy on their menu.
 These gluten-free-friendly restaurants will make any gluten intolerant or gluten-sensitive person pumped.

-Like we said earlier, Lakewood is promising in the health food department.
-There’s always a place to go grab gluten-free snacks and meals — and The Root Cafe is a real gem.
+Lakewood is promising in the health food department.
+There’s always a place to go grab gluten-free snacks and meals — and The Root Cafe is a real gem among them.
 This vegan and vegetarian-inspired spot creates all of their menu items using locally-sourced ingredients.
 Yep, this includes gluten-free hummus, salads, veggie noodles, sandwiches, and rice dishes.
 And since you’re already there, you might as well grab one of their specialized caffeinated drinks.

 Gluten-free and vegan-friendly bakeries seem to be on the rise in the area and we’re pumped.
 This Larchmere Blvd. bakery is on a mission to serve up delectable vegan baked goods.
 That’s why you can also find their delicacies at Six Shooter Coffee in Waterloo, Nature’s Oasis in Lakewood, and Vera’s Bakery in the West Side Market.
 From cupcakes to cookies to breakfast favorites like donuts and muffins, just ask for their gluten-free varieties and feast your eyes.

-Earth Bistro Cafe calls Clifton Blvd. home, and we go there for their gluten-free wraps, burgers, tacos — pretty much a lot of handheld goodness.
+Earth Bistro Cafe calls Clifton Blvd. home, and they're our go-to for gluten-free wraps, burgers, tacos — a lot of handheld goodness.
 Honestly, if you follow Earth Bistro on social media, it’s hard to believe that some of their pics are real deal gluten-free.
 Stop by to taste what we mean.

 REBoL may be known as TownHall’s younger sibling—they have the same owners—but they have a style all their own.
-This quick and modern non-GMO eatery in Public Square has a Chipotle-style ordering system that makes your trip a quick one.
+This quick and modern non-GMO eatery in Public Square has a Chipotle-style ordering system that makes ordering quick.
 Create your own bowl to chow on some gluten-free goodness.
 Pick your protein, your base (GF veggie noodles, rice, cabbage), choose some toppings, sauces, garnishes, and you’re ready for some clean eatin’.

 Just 20 minutes from Downtown Cleveland is an award-winning gluten-free cafe… any guesses?
 It’s Café Avalaun in Warrensville Heights!
 This cafe serves up local ingredients and prized GF menu items.
 It’s casual, the food is clean, and, more importantly, it’s damn good.
 Stop by for breakfast or lunch and have their in-house baked gluten-free sandwiches, salads, and whatever else your heart (and your stomach) desires.